saracoth/newdark-mods/README.md

 It is not necessary to install every mod, but you can if you'd like.
 Feel free to pick and choose any combination of mods you wish.

 For curious modders, I'd rank these mods from least complex to most complex, in terms of figuring out the moving pieces and how they work together:
+1. Keyring
-1. Ghost Mode
+2. Ghost Mode
-2. Minion Summoner
+3. Minion Summoner
-3. Radar
+4. Radar
-4. Fairy Light
+5. Fairy Light

 ### Fairy Light (Thief 1/Gold/2)